 - Accessing Higher Education Track

-Volunteer Program provides opportunities to give back time, enhance skills or talents and develop professional experience through networking and personal growth.
+provides opportunities to give back time, enhance skills or talents and develop professional experience through networking and personal growth.
 Benefits of volunteering include creating a flexible work schedule, free child care, free training, and awards and recognition.

 Congress passed a law stating: “— The knowledge and skills you gain from your volunteer time will be accepted on applications for employment with city, state, and federal government.”
 In addition, most corporations recognize the value of volunteer experience.
 So, remember to include volunteer time on your resume.